BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 "charges" or "charged particles."
 Unless we know what kind of conductor

 is involved, we cannot know whether an electric current is composed

-of moving electrons... or whether it's electrons AND positive atoms
+of electrons moving in a single direction... or whether it's electrons AND

 generator as your power supply.
 Ask yourself exactly where the flowing